Klatcy/DSA-Project-Edited-Amazon-Products-Review-Analysis/README.md

 - Removing null or missing values in critical columns like product name, category, price, and rating.
 - Converting data types: Prices and discounts were converted from strings to numerical formats for computation.
-- Standardizing text in columns like product name and category (e.g., lowercasing, trimming spaces).
+- Splitting Category column
 - Filtering invalid entries: Removed products with price or rating equal to 0.
-- Extracting numerical values from strings (e.g., "50% off" → 50).
 - Creating new columns:
-  - `discounted_price = price - (price × discount%)`
-  - `potential_revenue = discounted_price × number_of_reviews`
+  - `potential_revenue = actual_price × number_of_reviews`
+  - 'Weighted Score =rating * rating count'
+  - 'Price range bucket = , If actual_price< 200,"₹200", If actual_price < 500, "₹200–₹500", > "₹500"))

 This preparation step ensured that the dataset was ready for meaningful and accurate analysis.